 Being Baptized For The Remission of Sins - Mark 16:16

-Resolving to walk with Him daily - Revelation 2:10
+Resolving to daily walk with Him in faithfulness - Revelation 2:10

-Our natural aversion to avoid suffering or even a struggle coexists with the better part of us that deep down realizes the beautiful bonding agent in our hearts for what we’ve bartered our blood, sweat, and tears to acquire.
+Our natural aversion to avoiding suffering or struggling coexists with the better part of us that deep down realizes the beautiful bonding agent in our hearts for what we’ve bartered our blood, sweat, and tears to acquire.
 We often value, above everything else, whatever we’ve struggled the most to attain.
 Iota struggled much to attain his salvation, as will all of us in one way or another.
-Everyone struggles, but for the believer, our struggle is the most worthwhile of all, for“ our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places” (Ephesians 6:12).
-May everyone reading this die one day in the state of valiantly facing the enemy, for we are, after all, more than conquerors (Romans 8:37).
+Everyone struggles, but for the believer, our struggle is the most worthwhile of all, for “our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places” (Ephesians 6:12).
+May everyone reading this die one day in the state of valiantly facing the enemy, for through Christ we are, after all, more than conquerors (Romans 8:37).

 Monterey Shore Church of Christ